smartanthill/smartanthill2_0/docs/design-documents/protocols/sarng.rst

 * implementing on-line testing is not necessary
 * Device MUST implement Fortuna RNG
 * hardware-generated bit stream MUST be fed to a Fortuna PRNG
-* RNG MUST skip at least first 50000 bits of the Fortuna output bit stream, after each Device reset/reboot
+* RNG MUST skip at least first TODO bits of the Fortuna output bit stream, after each Device reset/reboot
 * to obtain one byte of output bit stream, RNG MUST take one byte from Fortuna output, and XOR it with one byte of Poor-Man's PRNG output

 SmartAnthill Client and Devices with Crypto-Safe RNG